LegumeFederationDataStore/about_the_data_store/about_the_Data_Store.md

 ```
   README files
 ```
-    README.KEY#.md  -- template-based README file for this repository, in markdown format
+    README.KEY#.yml  -- template-based README file for this repository, in yaml format
 ```

 ### EXAMPLES OF DIRECTORIES AND FILES: